 The Anker Zolo Liberty+ Truly Wireless are more versatile truly wireless headphones than the Apple AirPods 2 Truly Wireless 2019 because of their closed-back design that isolates more ambient noise.
-This makes the Anker better suited for the office and for commuting.
+This makes the Anker better-suited for the office and for commuting.
 However, the Apple are more comfortable and feel slightly better-built than the Anker.
 The Apple are also more portable, thanks to their great case.
 If you use them with an iOS device that can take advantage of the H1 chip, we expect noticeably lower latency on the Apple.
-On the other hand, the Anker have better sound quality and have noticeably more bass.
+On the other hand, the Anker deliver sound more consistently and have noticeably more bass.

 The Jabra Elite 65t are more premium-feeling headphones than the Anker Zolo Liberty+ Truly Wireless.
 However, they perform quite similarly to the Anker but have a less accurate bass reproduction.
 On the upside, you’ll get about twice the battery life on the Jabra and you also get a nice app with a good EQ.
 You can connect the Elite 65t to two devices, and they have slightly better Bluetooth latency as well.
 On the other hand, the Anker have better sound out-of-the-box and may offer better overall value.